-What is DigixDAO and how can you buy its DGD tokens in Australia?
+What is DigixDAO and how can you buy its DGD tokens in the Philippines?

 The Digix Decentralized Autonomous Organisation, better known as DigixDAO, aims to decentralize the physical commodity industry by allowing consumers to tokenize gold and other physical assets on the Ethereum blockchain.

 Holders of DGD tokens, which were issued in a March 2016 crowdsale, have the power to vote on proposals submitted to DigixDAO.
 In return for participating in the governance of DigixDAO, those token holders are then rewarded with Digix Gold (DGX), a separate token that represents 1 gram of gold.